 The Oxfordshire area was chosen for the project location due to the levels of constraint on the electricity network in the area, the active and developed community energy partners and the progressive approach of both local authorities.

-The project is expected to run for three years and is seen by SSEN, its partners and wider industry as one of the most critical developments to date in the transition to Distribution System Operators.
-Its findings will be shared collaboratively across industry, academia and with policy makers and regulators, helping inform and influence the energy system of the future.
+The project will run until March 2023 and is seen by SSEN, its partners and wider industry as one of the most critical developments to date in the transition to Distribution System Operators.
+Its findings is being shared collaboratively across industry, academia and with policy makers and regulators, helping inform and influence the energy system of the future.